 The VEO (Virtual Employment Opportunities) Facebook group is a good group with more legit offers, often from big companies like Amazon.
 Many jobs here pay OK and are usually tech support or customer call service-related.

-There are plenty of jobs on this the Real Work From Home Jobs Facebook page, and thousands of members, many of which are offering legitimate work from home opportunities.
+There are plenty of jobs on this the Real Work From Home Jobs Facebook page, and thousands of members, many of which are offering legitimate remote work opportunities.
 There is a long list of rules and plenty of admins that will help to keep shady jobs and people out.

-Legit Work From Home Jobs is more than just a place where people go to find work but is also a community where people assist each other in finding positions.
+Legit Work From Home Jobs is more than just a place where people go to find work but is also a community where people assist each other in finding positions, discuss jobs, and share resources.
 Jobs are posted on Mondays.

 You’ll find everything from editing to pet sitting on Remote Jobseekers (OK fine, it’s mostly remote work!)
 It is a great place to find real remote positions with thousands of members.